jsookikian/digitalFretboard/README.md

 cd digitalFretboard
 ```

-After the cloning is complete, all you need to do is run
+After the cloning is complete, all you need to do is run this script to run the program
 ``` bash
 sh RunFretboard.sh
 ```